berthelemy/consulting.berthelemy.net/collections/_drafts/2024-05-08-buying-software.md

 - Support & training - can you see any documentation?
 Is there free training available online to give you a feel for what's on offer?
 - Usability - can you get a feel for how easy the software is to use?
 - Accessibility - do the suppliers even mention this?
-- User reviews - what do they look for?

 ## Step 4: Create user scenarios